 To minimise your risk, always wash your hands before and after handling your yoni cup, clean your cup thoroughly between periods.
 And please, consult your doctor before using a menstrual cup if you’ve previously been diagnosed with TSS.

 You can comfortably use the yoni cup with a high, low, or tilted/retroverted cervix.

 The location of the cervix may change naturally throughout a woman’s cycle.
 If your cervix is higher, your cup may find its way higher in the vaginal canal during use.
 This isn’t a problem, so long as it doesn’t cause leaking or discomfort, which can come from positioning the cup too high, creating pressure against the cervix.
 It may also take a little more effort to remove.

 For those with a low cervix, the size small yoni cup may be your most comfortable option.
 If your cervix is tilted, be sure to take some time to find which angle will suit you best when your yoni cup is inserted.

 Some women can use a menstrual cup, other can’t, some find it uncomfortable.
 We recommend you speak with your medical practitioner to determine if a menstrual cup will be suitable for your particular situation.

 First of all, no reason to panic.
 Your vagina is literally a one way exit, it is impossible for the cup to disappear in there.
 If you've slept with it it may have travelled higher than normal.
 No worries.
-Have some brekkie, have a shower, take the dog for a walk and let gravity do it's job.
+Have some breakfast, take a shower, walk the dog and let gravity do its job.

 It usually takes a cycle or two to develop a technique that suits you.
 Remove by pinching the base of the cup and wiggling as you pull.
 Don't pull on the stem alone.
 Ouch.
 Wiggle back and forth while removing, pulling out the top of the rim first, keeping cup upright to avoid spilling, then remove the bottom of the rim.